 To book school dinners, parents/carers should log on to their SchoolGrid account online: https://www.live-kitchen.co.uk/ (a registration code will be provided when your child joins the school).
 Meals can be booked until 08:55 on the day they are required.
 Payment for dinners can be made online through the same system via credit card, debit card or direct debit.

 We appreciate that some parents/carers are unable to use online systems, for a variety of reasons.
-Office staff are happy to help guide you through the process, and help guides can be found below, along with Frequently Asked Questions.
-If you are unable to book online, please speak to a member of office staff, or send an email to firstname.lastname@example.org
+Office staff are happy to help guide you through the process, so if you are unable to book online, please speak to a member of office staff, or send an email to firstname.lastname@example.org

 If you have any queries about administration of school meals, please contact the school office.

 Parents/carers in certain circumstances may be eligible to claim free school dinners for their child(ren); all enquiries are dealt with in total confidence.
 If your child is eligible, the school receives an annual sum of money from the Government which is intended to help children from lower income families to achieve the very best they can; examples of how the money is spent by the school are:

 - Activities in school to support your child’s learning, confidence, self-esteem or social/emotional skills

 - Payment for school uniform, or other essential equipment

 - Payment for educational activities such as residential trips, class trips, after-school clubs

 - Children in Years 3, 4, 5 and 6 who are eligible for Pupil Premium also receive free school meals (children in Reception, Year 1 and Year 2 all get free school meals anyway).
 If you register, your child does not have to have a free school meal if he/she doesn’t want one.